tanmayc07/Clemail/README.md

 .
 Clone the repository or download the zip and extract

 .
-Navigate to the folder and run the following commands
+Navigate to the folder and run the following command

-       python3 setup.py build

-       python3 setup.py install
+       pip install -e

 .
 After installation is done, run clemail.